projectdim/quickstart/README.md

-# Requirements
+# Description
-These scripts will perform a git clone (of dev branches) of either the backend or frontend repos.
-This means 'git' should be available from your terminal.
+These scripts will perform a git clone (of dev branches) of either the backend/frontend repos.
+It will also launch corresponding docker containers.
+This means both 'git' and 'docker' should be available from your terminal.

 These script will exit if environment files (`.env`) are not found in their corresponding folders.
 For example:
 ```